 Payment Dashboard Data Dictionary

 - Dunning actions - All the automated actions Cleeng’s platform performs in order to make the subscribers' payment successful.
-The includes the total number of dunning authorization & expiration notifications and re-attempts.
+Including; the total number of dunning authorization & expiration notifications and re-attempts.

 - Dunning action Type: Authorization email - All credit card payment providers have an authorization period to allow a charge to be made to a customer's credit card.
-The authorization process first checks that the credit card is valid and that the card has enough funds on it for the transaction.
+The authorization process first checks that the credit card is valid and that the card has enough funds on it.

-Note** If the authorization check was unsuccessful the subscriber will receive a notification email stating an issue has occurred when trying to complete an authorization check.
-The payment transaction will, therefore, be unsuccessful.
+Note** If the authorization check was unsuccessful the subscriber will receive a notification email.
+This states an issue has occurred when trying to complete an authorization check.
+The payment transaction will therefore, be unsuccessful.

-This authorization check can occur before a trial period ends or even right before a subscription is up for renewal.
+This authorization check can occur before a trial period ends.
+It can also be right before a subscription is up for renewal.
 Successful authorization attempts are measured as recovered revenue and as a recovered subscriber.